 Autograph cards will feature top prospects and young major-league veterans.
 In addition to regular High Tek signature card, autographs also will be featured on Bashers inserts and also on the 1992 Bowman variations.
 Autos also will be featured on parallels like Tidal Diffractor, Green Rainbow, Gold Rainbow, Orange Magma (numbered to 25), Red Orbit Diffractor (5) and Black Rainbow (1/1).

-There will be plenty of variety, thanks to those multiple patterns and designs, when High Tek makes its Bowman debut the week of August 23.
+There will be plenty of variety, thanks to those multiple patterns and designs, when High Tek makes its Bowman debut on October 4.